mzimbres/rtcpp/README.md

 Let me list some important facts about my implementation of a Binary Search Tree (the bst class)

-1) It is real-time when used toguether with the allocator I have written.
+1) It is real-time when used together with the allocator I have written.
 The time taken to allocate a node is constant and independent of the heap state.
    But since the tree is unbalanced no logarithmic time can be guaranteed and that may be undesirable in real-time applications.